ZachTQuintanilla/DataAQ/README.md

 # Data_Aquisition

 These codes are used by Zach Quintanilla in his experimental research efforts to monitor multi-phase properties in unconventional rocks.
+All codes are written in python.

 ## import_packages.txt
 This imports the relevent packages that you may need to install on a new Raspberry Pi in order to perform the codes within this Repository.